varocarbas/FlexibleParser_Java/README.md

 **NOTE:** this is the conversion to Java of the original C# code stored in the [FlexibleParser repository](https://github.com/varocarbas/FlexibleParser).

-FlexibleParser is a multi-purpose parsing library based upon the following ideas:
+FlexibleParser is a group of multi-purpose parsing libraries based upon the following ideas:

 - Intuitive, adaptable and easy to use.
 - Pragmatic, but aiming for the maximum accuracy and correctness.